community-z-users/czt/jedit/README.txt

 NOTE: The jEdit subproject is experimental, and highly subject to change!

-Here is a short description of the directories and files contained:
+Here is a short description of the directories and files contained.
+Note that not all of these may be included in a given release. bin/            The jar files of the jEdit plugins.
    Zchars.utf8     A list of all Z unicode characters (UTF8).
    Zchars.utf16    A list of all Z unicode characters (UTF16).
                    (This is useful to see which chars your font supports)

    zed.xml         The beginnings of a jEdit syntax-colouring mode for Z.

-   catalog         An example catalog file which shows how the
+   catalog         An example catalog file.
-                   syntax-colouring mode for Z can be installed.

    ZCharMap/       A jEdit plugin that displays special Z characters
                    and allows you to click on them to insert them.

+   ZSideKick/      A jEdit plugin for parsing and typechecking
+                   Z specifications.

+   zlive/          A jEdit plugin for the ZLive animator.

    z.cliplibrary   An alternative way of inserting Z characters, by using
                    the Clipper plugin.